Shivam-J-07/HTN22/README.md

 ## How we built it
 For the front-end component of the website, we created our web-app pages in React and used HTML5 with CSS3 to style the site.
 We used the Google Maps API to generate a map with markers, directions, and other functionality.
-We built the backend using the Flask framework.
 The backend was built using the Flask framework.
 We used a cockroachdb database to store and access user-specific and bike-specific information.
 The product also comes with a hardware component to alert cyclers when they need to return a bike.
 It was built using Arduino Uno and Active Buzzer.